johnnyjychen/jychen-website/README.md

 # Personal website
-This is Johnny Chen's personal website.
-It includes my introduction, publications, and projects.
+This is Johnny Chen's personal website, built using React.js.